Cooperative Education Program (Co-op)

 To be eligible to participate in the co-op program, a student must be enrolled full-time.
 Full-time is defined as satisfactorily carrying and passing a minimum of 12 credit hours (nine credit hours for a graduate student) in a fall or spring semester.

 A student must have a cumulative GPA of at least 2.0 out of 4.0 to apply to and participate in the program.
 The student must not be on any type of probation.
 Students in all majors at Missouri S&T may participate in the co-op program.

 The actual amount of academic work that must be completed before being selected for the program or before beginning a work period is up to the employer, but a freshman must have completed at least two semesters.
 Other eligibility requirements may be established by the sponsoring company with the concurrence of Missouri S&T. Financial need is not a determining factor for co-op eligibility.

 A transfer student may register for co-op as soon as he or she begins classes at Missouri S&T. A transfer student who is participating in a co-op program through another institution may transfer and continue the co-op affiliation subject to Missouri S&T's guidelines.

 Missouri S&T Registration during Co-op

 Students participating in the co-op program register each work term (summer, fall, and/or spring) with COER.
 To register with the university, students pay the educational fee of one in-state credit hour plus a $100 processing fee, regardless of residency.
-These fees are administered in the spring and fall semesters only, not the summer semester.
 Registration includes:

 - Retaining scholarship(s) which require that the student be registered with the university